 And it turns out that these little greenies had a lot to teach me.
 At each event, the questions would come thick and fast.

 Accepted truths had to be fully unpacked and explained – as the questions ‘why, why, why’ burbled forth from the mouths of these curious babes.

 It’s exhilarating being in the firing line, and also, quite disarming.
 There’s no-one to defer to and – gasp – no google.

 So far, I have fielded questions about everything from the diet of our fairy tern to our kakapo’s breeding fickle habits.
 Often, the questions are quite bonkers.

 One young fella: “Why do we need hydro-dams?
 Why don’t we just rub bark together to create fires? “

 Me (silently reeling before I composed my answer) “Perhaps!
 But it’s better to have electricity – we like lights and heating, eh?
 And there’s always wind-farms, solar energy and geothermal plants that can help to create electricity?”

 The freshness of their ideas and their colourful thinking really buoyed me.

-Our conversations would travel deep into the land of the ridiculous, lurch into the land of the impossible and then, when it had strayed too far, I’d try to steer the conversation back into the land of reality.
+Our conversations would travel deep into the land of the ridiculous, lurch into the land of the impossible and then, when it had strayed too far, I’d vainly attempt to steer the conversation back to reality-ville.

 These kids had the kind of playful thinking that I liked.
 Their uncensored thinking and can-do attitude did great things to my battle-weary soul.